Josh Pyke: Children's books

+In June 2019, Pyke published his first children's picture book Lights Out, Leonard.
+The book has gone on to be released in six foreign territories and translated into five languages.
+Since then Pyke has released another six picture books: A Banana is a Banana, The Incredible Runaway Snot, Chatterpuss, Chatterpuss, In Deep Water, Family Tree, and The Bewilderbeast.
+Notably, Family Tree was the ALIA National Simultaneous Story time book for 2022, seeing over 2.6 million people reading the book at the same time, and featuring Pyke and Ghosh appearing on a livestream from the National Library of Australia in the record breaking event.

-Ambassador and Partnerships
+Ambassador and partnerships

 Indigenous Literacy Foundation (ILF) and Busking for Change

 Pyke is an Indigenous Literacy Foundation (ILF) ambassador and has contributed thousands of dollars towards the fund.
 In September 2009, Pyke held the event 'Busking for Change' as part of Indigenous Literacy day, with all proceeds going towards the ILF.
 Pyke performed a solo set to a small audience, along with guest speakers from the ILF discussing the need for change in literacy levels in Indigenous communities.
 Pyke stated: "Indigenous issues are something I've been interested in for many years, and the concept of words and language and communicating ideas in that way is especially relevant to my own career".
 Following the success of the 2009 event, events were held annually and in 2012, Pyke confirmed he had raised over $50,000 in total for the ILF.

 Josh Pyke Partnership

 In conjunction with APRA in early 2013, Busking for Change presented the Josh Pyke Partnership.
 The partnership offered an unsigned musician the opportunity to receive mentorship and funding to help grow their career.
 Applicants submit a business plan explaining how they would like to grow their musical career.
 The prize included an initial meeting with Pyke, Gregg Donovan (Wonderlick Entertainment) and Stephen Wade (Select Music), a follow-up meeting and $7500 in funding.
-At the end of 2014, Josh announced the return of the Josh Pyke Partnership, which now runs annually.
+At the end of 2014, Pyke announced the return of the Josh Pyke Partnership, which ran annually.
+2023 was the final year of the program.